okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-email/main/nodejs/integrationsteps.md

 </div>

-When the user selects the **Email** factor, call `idx.authenticate` and pass in the authentication email authentication type `({ authenticator: 'email' })`.
+When the user selects the **email** factor, call `idx.authenticate` and pass in the authentication email authentication key, `({ authenticator: AuthenticatorKey.OKTA_EMAIL })`.
 With this call, Okta sends a verification code to the user's email.

 If the call is successful, the method returns a status of `Idx.Status:PENDING`, which indicates that the SDK is ready for the verification code.
 The `nextStep` field identifies the input parameter of the next step, which is a verification code in this case: